IABTechLab/uid2docs/api/README.md

 ## Email Address Normalization

->NOTE: The UID2 Operator Service normalizes automatically unhashed email addresses.
-Hashed email adresses must be normalized.
+The UID2 Operator Service normalizes unhashed email addresses automatically.
+You must normalize hashed email adresses before sending them in a request.

-Prior to sending email addresses in a request, normalize them by following these steps:
+To normalize hashed email addresses, complete the following steps:

 1. Remove leading and trailing spaces.
 2. Convert all ASCII characters to lowercase.